Frank3040/Analysis_Algorithm/README.md

 ## Maximun sum of subarray
+### Problem
 This problem basically consists in finding a sublist of the input list whose sum of entries (items) is the largest.

+### Solution
-What I did in this case was:
+The solution I thought of was:

-I thought that to find the sublist that meets the condition I needed to iterate over each of the items considering every case, it means that my code consider all the possible combinations.
-So it considers all the possible sublists that the list can have.
+I thought that to find the sublist that meets the condition, I needed to iterate over each element considering every case, it means that my code consider all the possible combinations.
+In other words, it considers all the possible sublists that the list can have.

 ~~~python
 sum_max = 0